Charvaka: Comparison with other schools of Hinduism

 Charvaka epistemology represents minimalist pramāṇas (epistemological methods) in Hindu philosophy.
 The other schools of Hinduism developed and accepted multiple valid forms of epistemology.
 To Charvakas, Pratyakṣa (perception) was the one valid way to knowledge and other means of knowledge were either always conditional or invalid.
+While the Charvaka school accepted just one valid means for knowledge, in other schools of Hinduism they ranged between 2 and 6.
 Advaita Vedanta scholars considered six means of valid knowledge and to truths: Pratyakṣa (perception), Anumāna (inference), Upamāna (comparison and analogy), Arthāpatti (postulation), Anupalabdhi (non-perception, cognitive proof) and Śabda (word, testimony of past or present reliable experts).
-While the Charvaka school accepted just one valid means for knowledge, in other schools of Hinduism they ranged between 2 and 6.

 Metaphysics

 Since none of the means of knowing were found to be worthy to establish the invariable connection between middle term and predicate, Charvakas concluded that the inference could not be used to ascertain metaphysical truths.
 Thus, to Charvakas, the step which the mind takes from the knowledge of something to infer the knowledge of something else could be accounted for by its being based on a former perception or by its being in error.
 Cases where inference was justified by the result were seen only to be mere coincidences.

 Therefore, Charvakas denied metaphysical concepts like reincarnation, an extracorporeal soul, the efficacy of religious rites, other worlds (heaven and hell), fate and accumulation of merit or demerit through the performance of certain actions.
 Charvakas also rejected the use of supernatural causes to describe natural phenomena.
 To them all natural phenomena was produced spontaneously from the inherent nature of things.